Yoav666s/dnd-wiki/_pages/ace.md

 This is where the Alignment Chart Expansion comes into play.
 Designed to represent the full spectrum of personality traits, it covers every basic roleplaying aspect you need to know about a character.
 Each trait value ranges from -3 to 3.
 You can determine the value of a trait by rolling 2d4 and subtracting between them, resulting in a number between -3 and 3.

 # The Five Traits
 Each trait represents an independent roleplaying aspect of the game.
+The following charts contain guideline descriptions for each unique value.

 ## Altruism
 How much your character is willing to go out of their way to help someone.